 Using our College Basketball database that goes back over the past four seasons (since the 2005 March Madness Tournament) — and about 15,000 games — we looked at a simple system.

 During March and April, betting on a team that has a:

 An even stronger use of “betting percentages” is to combine it with “line movement.”
-SportsInsights.com’s members will recognize this as our Smart Money Betting System.
+SportsInsights.com’s members will recognize this as Smart Money Techniques.
 We won’t go over Smart Money methods since SportsInsights has several good articles (including this one on College Hoops) on that topic.
 Suffice it to say that using line moves in combination with betting percentages are a very powerful method of finding out where the Smart Money is going.

 College basketball offers sports investors many investment opportunities — and at the same time, many challenges.
 We have reviewed some tools that sports investors can use for college hoops.
 This includes SportsInsights.com’s bread-and-butter sports tools such as Betting Percentages and Line Moves.
 In addition, we highlighted the Number of Bets — which is often overlooked as an indicator.
 Now, let the Madness begin — and let the “sports investing profits” roll in!
 Good luck!

 We do not guarantee that the trends and biases we’ve found will continue to exist.
 It is impossible to predict the future.
 Any serious academic research in the field of “market efficiencies” recognizes that inefficiencies may disappear over time.
 Once inefficiencies are discovered, it is only a matter of time before the market corrects itself.
 We do not guarantee our data is error-free.
 However, we’ve tried our best to make sure every score and percentage is correct.